peter-evans/create-pull-request/README.md

 With the exception of `token`, all inputs are **optional**.
 If not set, sensible default values will be used.

 **Note**: If you want pull requests created by this action to trigger an `on: push` or `on: pull_request` workflow then you must use a [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) instead of the default `GITHUB_TOKEN`.
-See [this issue](https://github.com/peter-evans/create-pull-request/issues/48) for further details.
+Alternatively, allow the action to [push using SSH](https://github.com/peter-evans/create-pull-request/blob/master/docs/concepts-guidelines.md#push-using-ssh-deploy-keys) by configuring a deploy key.

 | Name | Description | Default |
 | --- | --- | --- |